The shoulder has three bones: the clavicle, the scapula, and the humerus.

-- E2 with superior glenoid erosion but preservation of the native lower glenoid.
+- E2 with superior glenoid erosion but the preservation of the native lower glenoid.

-- E3 when there is a significant medialization with mainly superior erosion that extends to erode the lower glenoid as well.
+- E3 when there is a significant medialization with mainly excellent decay that extends to erode the lower glenoid.

 Glenoid erosion of type E1 may require a structural bone graft to lateralize the macroscopic medicalization of the articular line.

-These grafts can be formed from the femoral head allograft with a graft preparation system, which creates a donut-shaped graft that is cannulated with the inverted base plate.
+These grafts can be formed from the femoral head allograft with a graft preparation system, which creates a donut-shaped graft cannulated with the inverted base plate.

-E3 type glenoid erosion typically requires an eccentric structural graft to mainly increase the superior glenoid, an eccentric upper base plate or large volumes of inferior glenoid scarification in order to be able to implant a neutral or downward inclined base plate.
+E3 type glenoid erosion typically requires an eccentric structural graft to mainly increase the superior glenoid, an eccentric upper base plate, or large volumes of inferior glenoid scarification to implant a neutral or downward inclined base plate.

 Fractures of the glenoid fossa are infrequent lesions with a prevalence of 0.1%.
 These fractures can be handled operatively if they are substantially displaced.

-However, several fractures of the glenoid fossa are handled non-surgically, even if they are displaced, due to the high incidence of associated injuries that can make the patient unfit to undergo major orthopedic surgery.
+However, several glenoid fossa fractures are handled non-surgically, even if displaced.
+The high incidence of associated injuries can make the patient unfit to undergo major orthopedic surgery.

 There is a relative shortage of articles that report on the outcome of the treatment of glenoid fossa fractures.

-On the lateral border of the scapula there is a shallow piriform articular surface, the glenoid cavity, which faces the sides and articulates with the head of the humerus; it is wider below than above and its vertical diameter is the longest.
+On the lateral border of the scapula, there is a shallow piriform articular surface, the glenoid cavity, which faces the sides and articulates with the head of the humerus; it is wider below than above its vertical diameter is the longest.

 Although the repair of fractures is preferred, arthrodesis or excision arthroplasty has been described as an alternative treatment for non-repairable fractures.
 Arthrodesis is technically challenging and is often associated with morbidity.

-Although the resulting gait is often characterized by the circumvallation of the limb, the long-term functional result is the typical result.
+Although the circumvallation of the limb often characterizes the resulting gait, the long-term functional result is the typical result.

-The long-term outcome after excisional arthroplasty has not been well documented in a large number of patients; A long recovery period is described in the available case reports.
+The long-term outcome after excisional arthroplasty has not been well documented in many patients; A lengthy recovery period is described in the available case reports.

 Some fractures of the glenoid cavity and parts of the perimeter of the head of the humerus can cause severe lameness and require the removal of fragments to improve the result.

-Fragmentation of the cranial or caudal glenoid rim can be removed arthroscopically, while larger fractures usually require fixation and compression by insertion of the lag screw.
+Fragmentation of the cranial or caudal glenoid rim can be removed arthroscopically, while more extensive fractures usually require fixation and compression by insertion of the lag screw.

 Extensive craniofacial fractures of the glenoid, which extend proximally to affect the neck of the scapula, may require both arthroscopic debridement and removal of small fragments, followed by compression of the screw.

-These types of fractures may appear normal on the lateromedial radiographs, largely due to the minimal craniocaudal displacement of the fracture.
+These fractures may appear normal on the lateromedial radiographs, mainly due to the minimal craniocaudal displacement of the fracture.

 Approaches to the distal scapula